-1.14' ' 0' ' ' ' ' ' ' ' ' ' ' 2.0 XX/b on- W/h ov- W/h on- I XVII on- XX/h one 1.
-Minimum Statutory Plan Content 2.
+1. Minimum Statutory Plan Content 2.
 Do we want to include this element in the Plan?
 Where should this element be located in the plan: 3.
 The Plan Where should this element be located in the plan: 4.
 The back-ground information or fact book Where should this element be located in the plan: 5.
 An optional summary document (poster, flyer, executive summary) Where should this element be located in the plan: 6.
 Reference to other plans Where should this element be located in the plan: 7.
-Reference to other sources such as the Internet A future land use map is required as a part of the land use plan element of the master plan.
+Reference to other sources such as the Internet A section addressing land use and infrastructure issues and may project 20 years or more into the Shall be included future.
 (Sec.
+33(1)) Maps, plats, charts, and descriptive, explanatory, and other related matter.
+(Sec.
+33(1)) Shall be included A future land use map is required as a part of the land use plan element of the master plan.
+(Sec.
 33(2)(d)) Shall be included Show the planning commission's recommendations for the physical development of the planning jurisdiction.
 (Sec.
 33(1)) Shall be included Recommendations for implementing any of the master plan's proposals.
 (Sec.
 33(2)(e)) Note: All jurisdictions should have a section detailing recommendations for implementation.
 (Sec.
 33(2)(e)) Shall be included Documentation (or copies of) that the planning commission made careful and comprehensive surveys and studies of present conditions and future growth within the planning jurisdiction with due regard to its relation to neighboring jurisdictions.
 (Sec.
-31(2)(a)) Shall be included Documentation (or copies of) that the planning commission consulted with representatives of adjacent local units of government in respect to their planning so that conflicts in master plans and zoning may be avoided.
-(Sec.
-31(2)(b)) Shall be included
+31(2)(a)) Shall be included